Dental Implant FAQ

 There is an effort to commoditize and market complex processes as “teeth in a day”, or implants being completed in one visit.

 In the case of a single implant or a bridge on implants, even at dental implant centers this requires multiple appointments.
 If a patient presents with no teeth, or is having them all extracted and 4-6 implants placed, they will leave with teeth in an acrylic temporary provided the same day.
 Bite function is permitted, however, there are dietary restrictions.

 When dental implants are connected with a ridged superstructure, it provides the security and confidence of real teeth.
-Silverdale (fixed implant denture) stabilizes the implants as a unit, the prosthesis (denture) can be put into function immediately.
+Hybrids (fixed implant denture) stabilize the implants as a unit, allowing the prosthesis (denture) to be put into function immediately

 Qualifications of General Dentists in Implantology

 All dentists are qualified to perform dental surgery, unfortunately not all dentists performing dental implant surgery have had comprehensive training in surgical implant procedures, nor do all of them have experience managing complications.

 It is legal for a licensed general dentist to place dental implants, but many may have insufficient training to prevent, diagnose, and treat complications that can occur.

 Am I A Candidate for Bar Attachment Denture™?